enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-18_lazy-strict-eval.typ

   wire("d.2", "a.0")
   wire("a.2", (8, 1, 180deg), "l.2")

-  ref("id", (3, -2), angle: -90deg)
+  con("id", (3, -2), angle: -90deg)
   wire("id.0", (5, -2), polarize: 1)

-  cetz.draw.content("id.label", $id$)
+  wire("id.1", "id.2")
 })

 Notice that the net is no longer fully connected.
 Even though the root free wire is clearly referencing just
 $id$, there are still active pairs in this net.
 Specifically, the erasure of $Omega$.
-In that strict interaction net settings, erasing a term normalizes it first.
-Like in lambda calculus, attempting to normalize $Omega$ in this $k$-SIC encoding will never terminate.
-Thus, in a strict setting, normalization of $[|("K" id Omega)|]$ using $k$-SIC does not terminate.
+In strict interaction net settings, erasing a term normalizes it first.
+Like in lambda calculus, attempting to normalize $Omega$ in this
+$k$-SIC encoding will never terminate.
+Thus, in a strict setting, normalization of $[|("K" id Omega)|]$ using
+$k$-SIC does not terminate.

 _Reference nodes are therefore a way to introduce laziness into an otherwise strict context_, allowing one to erase infinite terms by deferring their expansion.